codekirei/personal-site-generator/source/markup/content/about.md

 ---
 template: page
-title: "About me"
+title: About me
-url: about
+description: Some description
-description: "Some description"
+slug: /about
 ---
 ## About Me